Skip to main content

 EV Charging Guide

-Best Electric Car Charging Apps in 2026: What You Actually Need
+7 Best Electric Car Charging Apps in Europe (2026)

 Share

-App features, pricing, and availability change frequently.
-The information below reflects our assessment as of March 2026.
-Check each app's listing for current details.
+App features, roaming coverage, pricing, and supported payment methods change frequently.
+This page is written for drivers in Europe and the UK and reflects our assessment as of April 2026.
+Check each app and network directly before you travel.
 EVcourse is not affiliated with any app or charging network mentioned.

 What Is the Best App for Finding EV Chargers?